bradleyrturner/bradrturner.github.io/_pages/research.md

 **Narrative Affordances: What Stories Can and Cannot Do**
 *Academy of Management Annals*, 2025

-A review of 40 years of management research theorizing what narratives can and cannot accomplish for core organizational functions — including sensemaking, legitimacy, and coordination — and the limits that constrain them.
+A review of 40 years of management research theorizing what narratives can accomplish for core organizational functions — making meaning, persuading, sharing, and coordinating — and the limits that constrain them.

 ---